 Marriott runs promotions from time to time to encourage customers to book hotel nights.
 These promotions usually involve awarding bonus Marriott Bonvoy points.
-At the time of publishing, Marriott is offering 2,000 bonus points on each stay with no bonus point limit, starting on your second stay.
+At the time of writing, Marriott is offering 1,000 bonus points and one additional Elite Night Credit each night — all with no earning limits.

 Marriott promotions are emailed regularly to Bonvoy members, so be sure to have your email notifications turned on in your Bonvoy profile.

-The Eat Around Town program by Marriott Bonvoy is a free program where you can earn additional Marriott Bonvoy points when you link your Marriott Bonvoy account to any credit card that you use for dining.
+The Eat Around Town program by Marriott Bonvoy is a free program where you can earn additional Marriott Bonvoy points when you link your Marriott Bonvoy account to any credit card you use for dining.
 Once you link your preferred card, visit any of the 11,000+ participating restaurants.
-You will earn the following rewards:
+Once your meal is complete, you will earn the following rewards:

 |Marriott Bonvoy members||4 points per $1 spent|